imtiaz-csr/trainee-recruitment-application/README.md

 <strong>To run this program:</strong>
 <br />
+1. Clone this repository in your machine by executing this command: git clone https://github.com/imtiaz-csr/trainee-recruitment-application.git
-1. Open the .sln file in Visual Studio (preferably 2019) in a windows operating system.
+2. Open the .sln file in Visual Studio (preferably 2019) in a windows operating system.
-2. Press Ctrl+F5 in your keyboard.
+3. Press Ctrl+F5 in your keyboard.